rjsamson/Stackfooter/README.md

   1. Install [Elixir](https://www.elixir-lang.org)
   2. Install dependencies with `mix deps.get`
+  3. Create a dev.secret.exs file to populate an API key `cp config/dev.secret.example.exs config/dev.secret.exs`
+  4. Add any additional API keys / accounts or venues / tickers to lib/stackfooter/bootstrap.ex
-  3. Start phoenix in iex mode with `iex -S mix phoenix.server`
+  5. Start phoenix in iex mode with `iex -S mix phoenix.server`
-  4. Copy the contents of `priv/scripts/bootstrap.exs` (or something like it) into the console
-  5. Use the API as you usually would at http://localhost:4000
+  6. Use the API as you usually would at http://localhost:4000

 ## TODO